myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

+> Shinya Kato 🤯 @shinyakato.dev 2023-10-28T23:36:03.304Z
+>
+> No, emoji related things are not easy because of the rendering issues with the Flutter framework we are using.
+But Google developers are also working hard on this framework, so I'm sure it will improve in time :)

+---

 > Shinya Kato 🤯 @shinyakato.dev 2023-10-28T10:19:12.828Z
 >
 > Playing with emojis